-Top Stone Age Trivia to Teach Your Class
+Top Stone Age Trivia to Teach Your Key Stage 2 Class

 Tackling the Stone Age in the class room can be a tricky endeavour.
 There are a number of reasons for this; the vast scope of the era, no written records, and no charismatic individual personalities to make the subject matter more relatable for learners.
 Sure, you’ve got the basics covered, the three main eras, agriculture, stone tools, and hunting, but where can you find the attention grabbing trivia that will hook your students?
 By looking at healthcare, medicine and surgery during the Stone Age.
 And don’t worry my friend, we have you covered.
 Let Imagining History Workshops regale you with some fascinating, weird and just plain brilliant Stone Age Trivia to share with your students.

 Prehistoric medicine was not exactly a success story.
 Heck, for most of human history we’ve had little to no idea over how our body and mind function, let alone any clue about how to actually fix them.
 That’s not to say that people in the Stone Age didn’t try to heal members of their tribe however, far from it.
 In fact, they were incredibly enthusiastic in their pursuit to save the ill and injured, and in some cases were surprisingly effective at it.

 First of all; the basics.
 Cuts and broken bones were all fairly manageable.
 Cuts could have moss applied to dry a wound.
 If the wound became infected then just whack some wriggly maggots in there; our slimy pals are simply amazing at eating away the infected flesh.
 Pots made from dried mud were wrapped around broken limbs, providing the leg, arm or big toe the support it needed to heal correctly.